 - Entry to the British Museum's exhibition and a unique lecture

 - Classes take place at the Language Centre in 272 High Holborn

 - Experienced tutors

 - Class times are 6pm to 8:30pm (unless otherwise stated)

 Exhibition at the British Museum

 We have partnered with the British Museum to provide you with an exceptional cultural and historic experience.
-As part of the course, you will have the opportunity to attend a lecture on the Rosetta Stone and the development of languages in ancient Egypt, in relation to culture and society.
-This will also include free admission to the Sunken cities: Egypt's lost worlds exhibition.
+As part of the course, you will have the opportunity to attend a lecture relating to culture and society.
+This will also include admission to an exhibition at the British Museum.

 About the exhibition

 Dates: Courses are one evening class per week, plus two additional events (see below)